Core Module Information

 Online Guided independent study 100 Guided independent study will be encouraged through weekly readings provided on the module Moodle page Leganto reading list and additional tasks to supplement classroom based teachings.

-Online GROUPIND_STUDY 61 Groupwork will be expected during practical classes and expanding to groupwork related tasks for preparation for the second module assessment.
+Online GROUPIND_STUDY 61 Groupwork will be expected during practical classes and expanding to groupwork related tasks for preparation for the second component of assessment

 Total Study Hours200